ambaena/scrum-psm1-cheatsheet/README.md

 - The **Product Owner** neither participate in the meeting.
 - If **SM** or **PO** participate, they do as **developers**.
 - No time to discuss the solution to a problem.
 Not technical meeting.
+- Topics:
+    1. Impediments
+    2. What work i did yesterday to achieve goal?
+    3. Ehat work i am going to do today to achieve goal?

 ### Sprint Review